SteveSayantan/DevOps-Bootcamp/docker-basics/dockerVolumes.md

 - `docker run -d --name devtest --mount source=myvol2 target=/app nginx:latest` : To mount the volume myvol2 into /app/ in the container.

 - `docker run -d --name devtest -v myvol2:/app nginx:latest` : To mount the volume myvol2 into /app/ in the container.

+- `docker inspect container_name` : Look for *Mounts* section to check if the volume is correctly mounted to the container.

 **If we start a container with a volume that doesn't yet exist, Docker creates the volume for us.**